NOSALRO/robot_dart/docs/guide.md

 ### Controllers

-In each robot you can have attached multiple controllers with different weights.
+Multiple controllers can be attached to a robot, each with their own weight.
 Here's the basic functionality:

 ```cpp
 std::shared_ptr<robot_dart::Robot> my_robot = ...;